Robby McCrorie: Club career

 After signing a new contract at Rangers until 2023, McCrorie returned to Livingston on loan for the 2020–21 season on 9 July 2020.

 After a first team debut in the UEFA Europa League against FC Alashkert, McCrorie made his first league start for Rangers against Old Firm rivals Celtic on 29 August 2021.
 McCrorie kept a clean sheet and made vital saves to help Rangers to a 1–0 victory.

+In July 2024, McCrorie signed for Kilmarnock.
+On 29 August 2025, McCrorie joined Danish 1st Division side Esbjerg fB on a one-year loan deal with an option to buy.

 International career

 McCrorie has represented Scotland at various youth levels.

 He played for Scotland U16 in the Victory Shield in 2012–13 and 2013–14.
 With his brother Ross, Scotland won it in 2013–14.
-McCrorie was selected for the Scotland U17 team in the UEFA under-17 Championship in 2014, where the Netherlands beat in the semi finals, and 2015, this time with his brother in the squad.
+McCrorie was selected for the Scotland U17 team in the UEFA under-17 Championship in 2014, where the Netherlands beat in the semi-finals, and 2015, this time with his brother in the squad.

 Chosen for the under-21 squad in the 2018 Toulon Tournament, the team lost to Turkey in a penalty-out and finished fourth.
 He was added to the senior squad for the first time in September 2020.
 In September 2022 he was booked for delaying the play during a 2022–23 UEFA Nations League match against Ukraine, while among the Scotland substitutes and still awaiting his debut for the national team.

 Personal life

-Robby is the twin brother of Aberdeen player Ross McCrorie.
+Robby is the twin brother of Bristol City player Ross McCrorie.